JonathanM2ndoza/Design-Pattern/README.md

 https://www.tutorialspoint.com/design_pattern/service_locator_pattern.htm

 ## Behavioral Patterns
-These design patterns are specifically concerned with communication between objects.
+These design patterns are specifically concerned with communication between objects. - GoFPatterns

 ### Command Pattern
 Command pattern is a data driven design pattern and falls under behavioral pattern category.
 A request is wrapped under an object as command and passed to invoker object.
 Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.